esol-community/rmw_zenoh_pico/README.md

 ## Known Issues/Limitations

 1. The rmw_zenoh_pico using malloc() system futures when there is a new memory region.
 The XRCE-DDS implementation has simple memory futures in its layer.
 This memory future is designed to run ROS 2 communication for small resource systems.
 The rmw_zenoh layer can execute on a Linux system with a memory subsystem for a large system with Zenoh.
 The zenoh-pico is designed for small resource systems.
 However, the zenoh-pico memory is compiling into its system, and it is not designed to use the same data area with an upside layer, which is rmw_zenoh_pico.
 If you use rmw_zeno_pico on a small resource system with any RTOS, you might need to add some customizations for zenoh-pico and rmw_zenoh_pico.

+1. This implementation of rmw_zenoh_pico does not support graph caching.
+The graph cache is a key component in maintaining the overall structure of ROS2.
+However, we feel that it will be used less in micro ros for microcontroller targets.
+Moreover, rmw_zenoh_pico needs to dynamically allocate memory to hold the graph-cache.
+On the other hand, the graph-cache is closely related to the Qos feature of ROS2.
+Since zenoh is based on TCP/IP, the OS basically guarantees packet reliability, so there are few problems.
+However, this can be an issue when communicating directly with ROS using the zenoh plugin, etc.
+We feel it is necessary to add limited OoS functionality to the link layer used by the microcontroller.
+The ROS QoS implementation works in conjunction with ROS event processing.
+The current implementation of rmw_zenoh_pico only implements the event framework (compile only).